Workforce, digital transformation and partnership working

 As the @Home programme develops and we create more multidisciplinary teams that include staff from across different organisations and professions we will need to work even more closely together over the years ahead in order to achieve this ambitious agenda.

-Our aim is for you to benefit from the advantages that collaboration and partnership brings to improving health, care, and support services across Cardiff and the Vale and for you to feel that your care is seamlessly provided by the NHS, your local council, and any other providers working closely together.
+Our aim is for you to benefit from the advantages that partnership brings to improving health, care, and support services across Cardiff and the Vale and for you to feel that your care is seamlessly provided by the NHS, your local council, and any other providers working closely together.
 We want you to only have to tell us something once for that to be understood by health and care professionals regardless of which organisation they are directly employed by.

 To achieve our aims across the @Home programme we need to invest our digital technology, which will help ensure that information about your care is able to be accessed by the relevant professionals simply and easily, while also protecting ensuring that your personal data.